ManjulaChalla/quasirandomgenerator/guided_quasirandomGenerator_SYCLMigration/README.md

 ﻿# `QuasirandomGenerator` Sample

-The `QuasirandomGenerator` sample is based on the Niederreiter sequence, which is a type of low-discrepancy sequence that has better properties than pseudorandom sequences for certain applications, such as Monte Carlo integration.
+The `QuasirandomGenerator` sample implements Niederreiter Quasirandom Sequence Generator and Inverse Cumulative Normal Distribution functions for the generation of Standard Normal Distributions.

 | Property               | Description
 |:---                    |:---